 Welcome to Hardenburg castle and fortress ruins

-Circular walk from the Limburg monastery ruins to the Hardenburg castle ruins.
+Limburg monastery ruins circular hiking trail to Hardenburg castle ruins

-The entrance building including the exhibition area and the event area in the inner courtyard are accessible for wheelchair users.
-There are two disabled parking bays on site and toilet facilities for people with restricted mobility.
+The entrance building with exhibition area and the event area in the inner courtyard are are accessible for wheelchair users.
+There are toilet facilities for people with restricted mobility.
 There is also a model of the castle with texts in braille and raised pictograms.

 As it is a historic site with old buildings, it is regrettably not possible to make the whole area accessible for wheelchair or buggy users.